AnOliveBranch/MTGCardSheet/README.md

-This project is a series of Google Apps Script files that I use for cataloging my own personal card collection found [here](https://docs.google.com/spreadsheets/d/1kSjLEFF0AYMtQDsUUzrm2xoRvXF1fmgD8GlVFtpxCbQ/edit#gid=28962468) (this sheet used as a template & demonstration, actual collection held elsewhere)
+This project is a series of Google Apps Script files that I use for cataloging my own personal card collection found [here](https://docs.google.com/spreadsheets/d/1_zD-1VYKzvuM7W_ja9X6SWEYxPK_HNof1y0orEvWdWY/edit?usp=sharing) (this sheet used as a template & demonstration, actual collection held elsewhere)

 It uses [TCGPlayer](https://www.tcgplayer.com/)'s API to fetch information on the cards and their values.

 Sheet setup
 -----
 To use this, a couple of things would need to be done.
 First, you need to apply and be approved for TCGPlayer's API, which can be done [here](https://developer.tcgplayer.com/developer-application-form.html).
 You will also need to create a new Google Sheet.
 You could either make a copy of my existing sheet or make your own.
-If you make your own sheet, you'll need to go to `Tools`, then `Script Editor` and create the `UpdateFilters.gs`, `FetchValues.gs`, `UpdateStatistics.gs`, and `SortCards.gs` files, pasting in the code.
+If you make your own sheet, you'll need to go to `Tools`, then `Script Editor` and create the all of the `.gs` files (except `APIToken.gs`) and paste in the code.

-To copy the sheet, open the [sheet](https://docs.google.com/spreadsheets/d/1kSjLEFF0AYMtQDsUUzrm2xoRvXF1fmgD8GlVFtpxCbQ/edit#gid=28962468), go to `File`, `Make a Copy` and choose a name and location.
+To copy the sheet, open the [sheet](https://docs.google.com/spreadsheets/d/1_zD-1VYKzvuM7W_ja9X6SWEYxPK_HNof1y0orEvWdWY/edit?usp=sharing), go to `File`, `Make a Copy` and choose a name and location.

 Go to the `Card List` sheet and delete all entries except the header row.
-Do the same for the `Dropdowns` sheet.
 Open the script editor and delete the `CardLibrary` Library entry (Libraries are private, the one being copied won't work for you).

 Setting up the API Key Library
 -----